Corporate Governance Guidelines

 1.1 Size and Classes of the Board

 The number of directors shall be established by the Board in accordance with the Bylaws of the Company.
-The Board currently consists of seven directors.
+The Board currently consists of eight directors.
 The Board periodically reviews the appropriate size of the Board, which may vary to accommodate the availability of suitable candidates and the needs of the Company.
 The Board is divided into three classes that serve staggered three year terms and are as nearly equal as possible.

 1.2 Independence of Directors